 The buildings on Al Hayl Square were built for Shaikh Abdullah bin Hamdan Al Sharqi.
 The main building has two floors, with bedrooms, bathrooms, sitting rooms, a kitchen and stores.

-Outside there was a mosque (still in use) and a majlis.
+Outside there is a mosque, which is still in use, and a majlis.
 The external watchtower on the hill was built at the same time as the main house.

 The watchtower was used as a residence for some time by the sheikh’s younger brother.
 It contains a fireplace, washing area and a madbasa (which was added later.)

-Further down the road stand the remains of an abandoned village and hillfort, which has been carbon-dated to a time between 1470 and 1705 AD.
+Further down the track (away from the paved road) stand the remains of an abandoned village and hillfort, which has been carbon-dated to a time between 1470 and 1705 AD.